ABorgna/metnum/tp2/README.md

                    (Default: 'data/imdb_tokenized.csv')
     -q <file>      File with the testing set.
 Use '-' for stdin.
                    (Default: 'data/imdb_tokenized.csv')
-    -o <file>      Output file with the test entries result.
+    -c <file>      Output file with the test entries result.
 Use '-' for stdout.
                    (Default: stdout)
         --train-entries n
                    Train at most n entries.